itbusina/testlemon-docs/docs/docs/pages/learning/monitoring/dmarc-monitoring.md

+---
+description: "Learn how DMARC monitoring protects your domain from email spoofing and phishing attacks.
+Discover key benefits, configuration steps, and how TestLemon's automated DMARC monitoring helps maintain email security and deliverability."
+---

 # Protecting Your Domain with DMARC Monitoring

 DMARC (Domain-based Message Authentication, Reporting, and Conformance) is a crucial protocol that helps protect email domains from spoofing and phishing attacks.
 By enabling domain owners to specify how unauthorized email use should be handled, DMARC ensures only legitimate senders can use the domain.
 However, setting up DMARC isn’t a one-time task; it requires continuous monitoring to interpret reports, adjust policies, and address vulnerabilities.
 DMARC monitoring allows organizations to stay proactive in safeguarding their domain reputation and ensuring email deliverability.